Rice University is home to several prestigious prizes for undergraduate creative writing. Details and related links are listed below.

-This competitive award is given out by Inprint every year to a graduating student who has completed course work in creative writing at Rice University.
+The university’s largest writing award, this $5,000 prize is given to a graduating senior who has completed coursework in creative writing.
+Each year’s winning writer is invited to be recognized at Houston’s annual Inprint Gala.
 More information, including application guidelines, can be found here.

 Each spring, Fondren Library accepts entries for their annual Undergraduate Creative Writing Awards.
 These three $1,000 prizes honor Rice undergraduates who show exceptional literary promise in the genres of Fiction, Nonfiction, and Poetry.
 The awards are: the Larry McMurtry Prize in Fiction, the Max Apple Prize in Nonfiction, and the Susan Wood Prize in Poetry.
 More information about the contest, as well as contest entry forms can be found here.